<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Increased Storm Events

-Compare the change in 2-inch rainfall events recorded in Wisconsin from 1950-2018 to what is projected by mid-century.
-Usually heavy rainfall events of 2 or more inches of rain were recorded about 12 times per decade in Wisconsin.
+Compare the change in 2-inch rainfall events recorded in Wisconsin from 1991-2020 to what is projected by mid-century.
 By the mid-21st century, Wisconsin is projected to see a 30% increase in 2 inch extreme rainfall flooding events per decade.
 What is the potential impact of these changes on sugar maple and paper birch?

 Ice storms are expected to increase due to more winter precipitation falling as rain, rather than snow due to warming winter temperatures.
 Paper birch has low to average resistance to its crown being damaged by ice storms, while sugar maple has average to strong resistance to ice-caused crown damage.